Welcome to York Hospital’s Online Art Gallery

 January to March, 2022

 Eric Ebbeson graduated from Dartmouth College with a degree in Studio Art in 1968.
-He has exhibited in many art galleries and art shows in New England for the last 50 years and works in many media, including serigraphs, watercolors, acrylics, pen and ink, calligraphy, and alcohol ink.
+He has exhibited extensively and works in many media, including serigraphs, watercolors, acrylics, pen and ink, calligraphy, and alcohol ink.
 His work ranges from realistic and figurative to abstract and unusual.
-He frequently combines art and letterforms, and has created a very successful series of prints and notecards combining both.
-He has been an art educator, teaching art at all levels.
-He has also illustrated a book of poetry and a children’s book.
+He has created a very successful series of prints and notecards combining art and letterforms.
+He has been an art educator and a book illustrator.
 Of his artistic process, Eric shares: “Like countless other artists before me, I am influenced by the Natural World around me.
 Creating art is a meditative experience for me.
 I am particularly drawn to the ‘edges’ of things-the coast, rivers, mountains, twilight, dusk, dawn.”
 View Eric’s online art gallery by clicking the image below.

 Caroline Kelley Pastel Paintings